 Crop Share - The most common crop share arrangement is a 1/3 to the landowner and 2/3 to the tenant.
-Under this agreement it seems common for the landowner to share 1/3 of the cost of fertilizer, and sometimes 1/3 of the cost of the herbicide and insecticide as well.
+Under this agreement it seems common for the landowner to share 1/3 of the cost of fertilizer, herbicide and insecticide.
 Sharing cost of the application is not as common.
 In some instances the landowner receives 1/3 of the crop insurance proceeds and most land owners receive 1/3 of the government program payments.
 Additionally the landowner is responsible for terrace structure construction with the tenant being responsible for terrace structure maintenance.
 Alfalfa and cane hay shares are commonly a 50/50 arrangement.